Microsoft Dinosaurs: Critical reception

-The Obscuriority felt the title "demonstrates how thoughtfully crafted reference material can bring value to information", adding that guided learning experiences such as this have value even in the age of Wikipedia.
+The Obscuritory felt the title "demonstrates how thoughtfully crafted reference material can bring value to information", adding that guided learning experiences such as this have value even in the age of Wikipedia.
 Compute! magazine thought the title was "highly entertaining and educational".
-PC Magazine deemed it instantly usable and a "visual delight".
-PCWorld.ol felt the title was aesthetically perfect and extremely rich in substance.
+PC Magazine deemed it instantly usable and a "visual delight", with "beautifully rendered illustrations and lots of text".
+PCWorld.pl felt the title was aesthetically perfect and extremely rich in substance.
 The Seattle Times thought its chief asset is its consistently challenging, informative content.
 An article at the Journal of Accountancy recalled a four-year-old child who, a few months after using the program, correctly identified the species of a dinosaur toy and pulled up the information in the game.

 The game's sound effects won a multimedia industry award.